Hossam-Shabaan/BookLand/README.md

 # BookLand
-BookLand is a website that helps you to buy or search for a book online and git it simply.
+BookLand is a website that helps you to buy or search for a book online and get it simply.